Nymphalis polychloros (Linnaeus, 1758)

 Endangerment factors:

 In the north Nymphalis polychloros is endangerd in most regions due to dark forest management and levelling of the landscape (large fields, no hedges etc.).
 In the years 2005-2007, however, a significant increase (longtime fluctuations of abundance) was observed for example on the eastern Swabian Alb (Germany).
-Nymphalis polychloros benefits from warm springs that allow a good oviposition rate and a fast caterpillar development.
+Nymphalis polychloros benefits from warm springs and global warming that allow a good oviposition rate and a fast caterpillar development.

 Remarks: